CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab04.md

       ![A screenshot to Connect to data destination](../media/Aspose.Words.76514971-fec6-4d06-9b79-6109687c7a81.008.png)

 6. Choose destination target dialog opens.
 Make sure the **New table radio button** is **selected**, since we are creating a new table.
 7. We want to create the table in the Lakehouse we created earlier.
-In the left panel, navigate to **Lakehouse -><yourworkspacename>.**
+In the left panel, navigate to **Lakehouse -> your workspace name.**
 8. Select **lh_FAIAD**
 9. Leave the table name as **Supplier**.
 10. Select **Next**.